 Attendance: Each class period has an attendance assignment.
 These assignments are gareth completed in class.
 The assignments are also available on Canvas for completion in case you miss a class period.
-You are responsible for these assignments whether pot you attend class.
+You are responsible for these assignments whether or noby attend class.
 No makeups are given (but you can complete the assignment any time during the day for class).

-Homework: No late homework will be acceptants the grace period homeworks are due at the end of each week and cover the material for that week.
-Homeworks are available the start of each week on Canvas.
-You can complete the homework at any time during the week Homeworks consist of two parts (a written/creative component and a technical component) You must complete both parts and submit them on Canvas.
-Each part is a seperate assignment, but found in the weekly module.
+Homework: No late homework will be accepted past the grace petilod neworks are due at the end of each week and cover the material for that week.
+Homeworks are available at the start of each week on Canvas.
+You can complete the homework at any time during the week.

-Homework Due Dates: Homework is on Friday by 11:59pm.
-Exact due dates are posted on Canvas.
-Yourwork must be time stamped prior to 11:59pm.
+Homework Due Dates: Homework is on Friday by 11:59pmExact due dates are posted on Canvas.
+Your work must be time stamped prior to 11:59pm.
 There is a two day grace period in case your work is late.
-After the two day grace period, we will assess 5% per day penalty for all late work (more precisely, any homework submitted afterTuesday at 11:59will be assessed 30% late penalty).
+After the two day grace period, we will assess a 15% per day penalty for all late work (more precisely, anyhomework submitted after Tuesday at 11:59 will be assessed 30% late penalty).

-Homework Submissions: You must submit your homeworkon Canvas
+Homework Submissions: You must submit your homework on Canvas.